 A used Ford Fusion is compared with a plethora of competitors in the crowded midsize segment.
 They include the Honda Accord, Toyota Camry, Mazda6, Chevrolet Malibu, Volkswagen Passat and Nissan Altima.

 In 2010, the Ford Fusion was warmed over with a nice refresh that earned it the Motor Trend Car of the Year award.
 The hybrid version won the 2010 North American Car of the Year Award.
 The 2010 update saw new front and rear fascias, interior upgrades, and revised powertrains.
 The second-generation Fusion has found its share of success, too, being named a 10 Best Sedan and 10 Best Family cars.
+The more recent Ford Fusion Hybrid is one of the most fuel-efficient family cars in the market.

 Since its introduction, the Ford Fusion has seen numerous engines under its hood.